cahergil/StocksPanelLite/README.md

 The following is a list of the main features of the app:

 - Provide information about the price of stocks(not real time).
-- Provide information about the price of indexes and etf’s(not real time).
+- Provide information about the price of indexes and etfâ€™s(not real time).
 - Historical information in form of graphic.
 - Financial and statistical indicators of traded stocks.
 - Real time news of stocks(not all) quoted in the market.